-If the message "AC LOSS" is displayed, the Keypad is operating on battery power only.
+If the POWER indicator is on, but the message "AC LOSS" is displayed, the Keypad is operating on battery power only.
 If only some lights are out on the premises, check circuit breakers and fuses and reset or replace as necessary.
 CALL FOR SERVICE IMMEDIATELY if AC power cannot be restored.

 SERVICING INFORMATION

-Your local HONEYWELL dealer is the person best qualified to service your alarm system.
+Your local Honeywell dealer is the person best qualified to service your alarm system.
 Arranging some kind of regular service program with him is advisable.

-Your local HONEYWELL dealer is: Name:
+Your local Honeywell dealer:

+Name:

 Address:

 Phone:

+Flidhe.